lidofinance/lido-oracle/README.md

 ## Checks before running
 1. Use [.env.example](.env.example) file content to create your own `.env` file.
     Set required URI values.
-It will be enough to run the oracle in *readiness mode*.
+It will be enough to run the oracle in *check mode*.
 2. Check that your environment is ready to run the oracle using the following command:
       ```bash
-      docker run --env-file .env --rm lidofinance/oracle:{tag} readiness
+      docker run --env-file .env --rm lidofinance/oracle:{tag} check
       ```
       If everything is ok, you will see that all required checks are passed and your environment is ready to run the oracle.